 For more complex reports or requests please ask at reception

-Please allow 5 to 10 to working days for completion or longer if the GP is on holiday.
+Please allow 28 working days for completion or longer if the GP is unavailable.

 (Written letter where a doctor needs to go through the medical records)